Gokulprasad33/What-Should-I-Watch/README.md

-# 🎬 Movie Suggester
+# 🎬 Movie Finder

-A simple, fun web app to help you decide *what movie to watch next!*
+**A simple, fun web app to help you decide *what movie to watch next!*
 Pick your genre, language, rating preference and get a recommendation.
-Perfect for times when you just can’t decide!
+Perfect for times when you just can’t decide!**

 ---